Codebiosys/dom2fixture/README.md

 ## Viewing the Results on the Command Line

-You can easily view the results of the conversion in the terminal by using[jq](https://stedolan.github.io/jq/).
+You can easily view the results of the conversion in the terminal by using [jq](https://stedolan.github.io/jq/).
 Using the command from before, with JQ it becomes:

 ```bash
 pbpaste | python -m dom2fixture | jq